-Baby pacifiers should not be used before six weeks of breastfeeding, or before breastfeeding is fully established.
-This is so that your baby does not replace your breast with the pacifier (this is called “nipple preference")
+Baby pacifiers should not be used before six weeks of breastfeeding or before breastfeeding is fully established.
+This is so your baby does not replace your breast with the pacifier.

-If a baby starts to drink less from the mother's breasts, the mother's Prolactin levels will decrease, and she will begin to produce less milk.
+If a baby drinks less from the mother's breasts, the mother's Prolactin levels will decrease, and she will begin to produce less milk.

-Early and frequent stimulation of the breast, will ensure that the glandular cells in a mother's breast become fully developed.
-Pacifier-use may sometimes hamper this from occurring.
+Early and frequent breast stimulation will ensure that the glandular cells in a mother's breast become fully developed.
+Pacifier use may sometimes hamper this from occurring.

-Mothers have been found to overuse pacifiers; a pacifier should not be used to soothe a baby every time he/she needs comforting.
+Mothers have been found to overuse pacifiers; a pacifier should not be used to soothe a baby whenever they need comfort.

-Your baby needs your attention, love, affection, and skin to skin contact too.
+Your baby needs your attention, love, affection, and skin-to-skin contact.

 Best Times for Baby Pacifier Use

 - When a mother is away from her baby during the day.

 - When a mother is trying to wean from night feedings.

 - During nap times, it can be used until your baby has fallen asleep.